oyoclass/python3-doc/doc/extralibs/firebase-admin.md

 #### Updating a Document

-We can update a document key by simply overwriting it:
+We can update a document key by using a reference's `update()` method:

 ```python
 import firebase_admin